bonomali/new-project-ny/simulation/consumer/README.md

 There are other optional flags:

-* --length = duration of each simulated call in minutes
+* --length = duration of each simulated call in minutes.
+Defaults to 1 minute.
-* --period = time in minutes between attempts to handle the next call
+* --period = time in minutes between attempts to handle the next call.
+Defaults to 5 minutes.

 For example,